Brendan Donovan Player Props: Cardinals vs. Mariners

 Brendan Donovan At The Plate

-- Donovan has three doubles, two home runs and five walks while hitting .254.
+- Donovan is hitting .254 with three doubles, two home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.